kandrelczyk/twili-recipes/README.md

 Simple app to help you with cooking.

-Twili is not just another recipe manager.
+Twili is not just recipe manager.
 It's a cooking assistant app focusing maily on ease of use.
 It's main features include:

-- Use LLM to automatically parse recipes - simply copy and paste recipes from any website
+- Use LLM to automatically parse recipes - simply copy and paste recipes from any website (or write them yourself)
 - NextCloud integrationto to easily share recipes between devices
 - Multiplatform support (desktop and mobile)
 - Unique recipe presentation to save you a lot of scrolling